LevianDanProduction/MKU_Assignment-Texas_Holdem_Calculator/README.md

 # MKU_Assignment Texas_Holdem_Calcualtor
  A probability solver for texas holdem poker

+The documnatation of the porject can be seen here:

 Instructions to run:

 GUI 🃏 - need the pickle file from this part to run the others